greta-dev/greta.template/README.md

 2. Give this repo a new name (preferably `greta.<something>`) and create a new repo in your account.
 3. Clone the repository and start filling out all the fields to make the package your own.
-See Jenny Bryan’s [happy git with R](https://happygitwithr.com/push-pull-github.html) if you’d like some help with this.
+See Jenny Bryan’s [Happy Git with R](https://happygitwithr.com/push-pull-github.html) if you’d like some help with this.